CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 frequencies (``1``, ``h``, ``d``, ``m``, ``y``) are available simultaneously during a run.
-The same variable can be output at different frequencies (say daily and monthly) via its namelist flag, `f\_` :math:`\left<{var}\right>`, which is now a character string corresponding to ``histfreq`` or ‘x’ for none.
+The same variable can be output at different frequencies (say daily and monthly) via its namelist flag, `f\_` :math:`\left<{var}\right>`, which is a character string corresponding to ``histfreq`` or ‘x’ for none.
-(Grid variable flags are still logicals, since they are written to all files, no matter what the frequency is.)
+(Grid variable flags are logicals, since they are written to all files, no matter what the frequency is.)
 If there are no namelist flags with a given ``histfreq`` value, or if an element of ``histfreq_n`` is 0, then no file will be written at that frequency.
 The output period can be discerned from the filenames.
-All history streams will be either instantaneous or averaged as specified by the ``hist_avg`` namelist setting and the frequency will be relative to a reference date specified by ``histfreq_base``.
-Also, some Earth Sytem Models require the history file time axis to be centered in the averaging interval.
+Each history stream will be either instantaneous or averaged as specified by the corresponding entry in the ``hist_avg`` namelist array, and the frequency will be relative to a reference date specified by the corresponding entry in ``histfreq_base``.
+More information about how the frequency is computed is found in :ref:`timemanager`.
+Also, some
+Earth Sytem Models require the history file time axis to be centered in the averaging interval.
 The flag ``hist_time_axis`` will allow the user to chose ``begin``, ``middle``, or ``end`` for the time stamp.
-More information about how the frequency is computed is found in :ref:`timemanager`.

 For example, in the namelist:

 ::

-  histfreq = ’1’, ’h’, ’d’, ’m’, ’y’ histfreq_n = 1, 6, 0, 1, 1
+  histfreq   = '1', 'h', 'd', 'm', 'y' histfreq_n =  1 ,  6 ,  0 ,  1 ,  1
-  histfreq_base = 'zero'
+  histfreq_base = 'zero','zero','zero','zero','zero'
   hist_avg      = .true.,.true.,.true.,.true.,.true.
-  f_hi = ’1’
+  f_hi = '1'
-  f_hs = ’h’
+  f_hs = 'h'
-  f_Tsfc = ’d’
+  f_Tsfc = 'd'
-  f_aice = ’m’
+  f_aice = 'm'
-  f_meltb = ’mh’
+  f_meltb = 'mh'
-  f_iage = ’x’
+  f_iage = 'x'

 Here, ``hi`` will be written to a file on every timestep, ``hs`` will be written once every 6 hours, ``aice`` once a month, ``meltb`` once a month AND